 Be easy on yourself.
 Try to honour what your body requires without falling into the diet mentality of what you should or should not be eating.

 In all likelihood, you’ll resume a routine soon.
-And what you do for some weeks is unlikely to have a long-term impact on your health.
+And what you do for some weeks (or months) is unlikely to have a long-term impact on your health.